What is Commodity

 This risk of the unpredictable quantity of agricultural commodities may arise due to weather conditions, amount of rainfall, temperature, insects, etc.

 Difference between a Commodity and a Financial derivative:

-- Contracts of financial derivatives are Cash settled whereas in Commodity trading the contracts can be settled through cash or delivery.
+- Settlement of financial derivative contracts is in cash, while commodity trading contracts can be settled through cash or delivery.

 - The concept of varying quality of asset exists in Commodity trading, which does not stand true for financial derivatives.

 Some general Commodity Trading Queries that you may have-